-- Installation from CDROM.
-Your documentation package should include printed Installation instructions.
-An electronic version of these instructions will be found in the individual operating system folders on the CDROM. - Installation from Internet download.
+Installation from Internet download

+Browse www.pdesolutions.com to the download page.
 Click the file name of the desired version, and store the downloaded file at a convenient place in your file system.
-For more information, click the "Installation" link next to the version download you have chosen.
+For more information, click the "Installation Guide" link next to the version download you have chosen.